Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 ```

 That's all.
 Finally you can open a browser and type an url `http://localhost:8092/content/local/simple.html`.
-You should see page which is served from local repository and contains example data from mock services.
+You should see a page which is served from a local repository and contains example data from mock services.

-Page should look like:
+The page should look like:

 [[assets/knotx-example-simple.png|alt=Example simple page]]